awslabs/duvet/specs/duvet-specification.md

 ## Section

 The top-level header for requirements is the name of a section.
-The name of the sections MUST NOT be nested.
 After the section's header, follows the body.
-Requirements defined inside the body MUST be associated to the section in which they are defined.
+Requirements defined inside the body MUST be associated to the immediate section in which they are defined.
+This means requirements have one and only one section that they are associated with.
 A header MUST NOT itself be a requirement.

 A section MUST be indexable by combining different levels of naming.